![]() |

 II.
 Intermezzo

-In Intermezzo the main melody is rendered by saxophone and horn, accompanied by the strings.
-It's music is simple and emotional.
-In the play, this music precedes the scene where Frédéri agrees to forget Arlésienne and marry the girl who loves him long ago.
+In the Intermezzo, the main theme is entrusted to the saxophone and horn, gently supported by the strings.
+The music is simple, tender, and deeply expressive.
+In the play, this passage precedes the moment when Frédéri resolves to forget the unattainable Arlésienne and accept the love of the woman who has long cared for him.

 III.
 Minuet